zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/04-upgrading-liferay/98-deprecations-in-liferay-dxp-7-2.md

 ## Applications in Maintenance Mode

 Although no action is immediately necessary, you may also want to consider applications that are put into maintenance mode in DXP 7.2.
-These applications are not being deprecated or removed, but will no longer receive updates other than bug fixes.
+These applications are not being deprecated or archived, but will no longer receive updates other than bug fixes.
 See [Features in Maintenance Mode](./99-features-in-maintenance-mode.md) for more information.